Facebooktwitterredditpinterestlinkedintumblr

 Is There A Noticeable Difference Between 5ms And 1ms?

 The noticeable difference between 5ms and 1ms is the response time.
 The lower the response time, the better the performance of the monitor.
-5ms is the average response time while 1ms is the fastest response time.
+5ms is the average response time, while 1ms is the fastest.

-So, if you are looking for a monitor with the best performance, you should choose the one with the fastest response time.
+So, if you are looking for a monitor with the best performance, choose the one with the fastest response time.

 What’s Better 5ms or 1ms?

-While you may be stuck on which to pick between 5ms and 1ms, the answer may actually be quite simple.
-If you are a competitive gamer or someone who wants the absolute best gaming experience possible, then 1ms is the way to go.
+While you may be stuck on which to pick between 5ms and 1ms, the answer may be quite simple.
+If you are a competitive gamer or want the best gaming experience possible, 1ms is the way to go.

-However, if you are just a casual gamer or someone who values other features more than raw speed, then 5ms may be the better option for you.
+However, if you are just a casual gamer or someone who values other features more than raw speed, 5ms may be the better option.
 Here’s a more detailed breakdown of each option:

 5ms Monitor: